 Indeed, tickling isn’t inherently fun.
 It may sound like a joke, but tickling is a legitimate torture method that, in the most extreme cases, can even result in death.
 It can be used to abuse, dominate, harass, humiliate, or interrogate an individual, so it is a serious thing.
 We’re not exaggerating here: tickling is bloody torturous.
 That seemingly harmless activity we’ve engaged in for centuries may appear benign (when executed in a safe and friendly circumstance), but it is arguably one of the worst forms of torture someone could be submitted to.

 Sure, that sounds strange.
-We're used to hearing a lot about the methods governments have used—and use still—to torture victims and extract information.
-You wouldn't think tickling is one of them.
+We’re used to hearing a lot about the methods governments have used—and use still—to torture victims and extract information.
+You wouldn’t think death by tickling is one of them.
 But it is.
 Though perhaps one of the strangest, this method can prove highly effective—and highly lethal.